course-dprep/airbnb-amenities-for-digital-nomads-barcelona/README.md

 ## References

 -   Airbnb.
-(2021, 27 januari).
+(2021, January 27).
 Digital nomads find the perfect solution to work and live remotely while traveling the globe.
 Airbnb for Work. <https://www.Airbnbforwork.com/resource/digital-nomads-find-the-perfect-solution-to-work-and-live-remotely-while-traveling-the-globe/>

 -   Airbnb Guide to Live and Work Anywhere: How Communities Can Benefit from Remote Workers.
 (2022).
 In Airbnb.
-Geraadpleegd op 15 maart 2023, van <https://news.Airbnb.com/wp-content/uploads/sites/4/2022/09/Airbnb-Guide-to-Live-and-Work-Anywhere-15-September-2022-1.pdf>
+Retrieved March 15, 2023, from <https://news.Airbnb.com/wp-content/uploads/sites/4/2022/09/Airbnb-Guide-to-Live-and-Work-Anywhere-15-September-2022-1.pdf>

--   Dubois, J., & Dubois, J. (2023, 22 februari).
+-   Dubois, J., & Dubois, J. (2023, February 22).
 Digital Nomad and Remote Worker Guide to Living in Airbnbs.
 Deskless Nomad. <https://www.desklessnomad.com/remote-worker-guide-living-Airbnbs/#>:\~:text=Airbnb%20is%20a%20great%20way,set%20of%20challenges%20and%20considerations

--   Masson, T. (2022a, februari 16).
+-   Masson, T. (2022a, February 16).
 2022 Airbnb strategy \| Rental Scale-Up.
 Rental Scale-Up. <https://www.rentalscaleup.com/2022-Airbnb-strategy/>

--   Masson, T. (2022b, september 21).
+-   Masson, T. (2022b, September 21).
 Airbnb's advice and data on how to attract digital nomads to your vacation rentals \| Rental Scale-Up.
 Rental Scale-Up. <https://www.rentalscaleup.com/Airbnbs-advice-and-data-on-how-to-attract-digital-nomads/>

 ## About

-This respository was made by [Lisa Holling](https://github.com/Lisa-Holling) and [Roos van Sambeek](https://github.com/roosvansambeek) and was appointed by Hannes Datta, professor at Tilburg University.
+This respository was created by [Lisa Holling](https://github.com/Lisa-Holling) and [Roos van Sambeek](https://github.com/roosvansambeek) and was appointed by Hannes Datta, professor at Tilburg University.
 This project was part of the course 'Data Preparation and Workflow Management'.